PointCloudLibrary/pcl/doc/tutorials/content/pairwise_incremental_registration.rst

 .. _pairwise_incremental_registration:

-How to incrementaly register pairs of clouds
+How to incrementally register pairs of clouds
 --------------------------------------------

 This document demonstrates using the Iterative Closest Point algorithm in order to incrementally register a series of point clouds two by two.

-| The idea is to transform all the clouds int he first cloud's frame.
+| The idea is to transform all the clouds in the first cloud's frame.
 | This is done by finding the best transform between each consecutive cloud, and accumulating these transforms over the whole set of clouds.

 | Your data set should consist of clouds that have been roughly pre-aligned in a common frame (e.g. in a robot's odometry or map frame) and overlap with one another.